ggluo/ggluo.github.io/_projects/3_project.md

 </div>

-**`Conclusion`** Trained neural networks can be incorporated into established MRI reconstruction routines within the BART toolbox.
-In this work, we demonstrate training of the prior and implementation of reconstruction pipelines as a proof of concept.
+**`Conclusion`** We showcased the seamless integration of a TensorFlow trained model into the existing MRI reconstruction workflows of the BART toolbox.
+This integration allows us to leverage the image reconstruction capabilities offered by BART while harnessing the advantages of rapid prototyping of advanced deep learning models using TensorFlow.